JKnigge/kontocheck/README.md

    before any LLM work is done.
 3. The PDF is opened with `pdfplumber` and converted to text.
 4. The text is sent to the LLM, which returns a JSON array of transactions.
-5. Each transaction is matched against `receipts`, then `regpayment`, then the amount-mismatch check.
+5. Each transaction is matched via the two-pass algorithm (Pass A: candidate gathering + LLM choice; Pass B: global reconciliation + conflict flagging).
    Status verdicts are assigned.
 6. A Markdown report is written to `OUTPUT_FOLDER`, named after the statement period (e.g. `kontocheck-2026-04.md`).
 7. The final line printed to stdout is the absolute path of the report: